 Summer is an excellent time for a hair transplant, but you need to keep your head covered or wear sunscreen.
+At Nashville Hair Doctor we want to make sure our patients in Nashville, Memphis, and Louisville (as well as our out-of-town clients) have all the information needed to ensure best results.
 Below we talk about the potential harms of sun exposure during your hair transplant recovery, and what you can do to protect against it.

 Keys to a Successful Hair Transplant

 There are several factors that influence the outcome of hair restoration surgery.
 The type of procedure you’re having is your first big decision.
 FUT vs FUE?
 It depends on what downtime you’re willing to accept, and whether you want to avoid a linear scar.
 And who will perform the procedure?
 A more experienced technician with years of experience will go a long way towards ensuring a good and natural-looking outcome.